Zhou Enlai: Propaganda and intelligence in Wuhan

 When the Nationalist capital of Nanjing fell to the Japanese on 13 December 1937, Zhou accompanied the Nationalist government to its temporary capital of Wuhan.
 As the chief representative of the CCP in the nominal KMT-CCP cooperation agreement, Zhou established and headed the official KMT-CCP liaison office.
 While running the liaison office, Zhou established the Yangtze Bureau of the Central Committee.
 Under cover of its association with the Eighth Route Army, Zhou used the Yangtze Bureau to conduct clandestine operations within southern China, secretly recruiting Communist operatives and establishing Party structures throughout KMT-controlled areas.

 In August 1937, the CCP secretly issued orders to Zhou that his united front work was to focus on Communist infiltration and organization at all levels of the government and society.
 Zhou agreed to these orders, and applied his considerable organizational talents to completing them.
-Shortly after Zhou's arrival in Wuhan, he convinced the Nationalist government to approve and fund a Communist newspaper, Xinhua ribao ("New China Daily"), justifying it as a tool to spread anti-Japanese propaganda.
+Shortly after Zhou's arrival in Wuhan, he convinced the Nationalist government to approve and fund a Communist newspaper, the "New China Daily", justifying it as a tool to spread anti-Japanese propaganda.
 This newspaper became a major tool for spreading Communist propaganda, and the Nationalists later viewed its approval and funding as one of their "biggest mistakes".

 Zhou was successful in organizing large numbers of Chinese intellectuals and artists to promote resistance against the Japanese.
 The largest propaganda event that Zhou staged was a week-long celebration in 1938, following the successful defense of Taierzhuang.
 In this event, between 400,000 and 500,000 people took part in parades, and a chorus of over 10,000 people sung songs of resistance.
 Fundraising efforts during the week raised over a million yuan.
 Zhou himself donated 240 yuan, his monthly salary as deputy director of the Political Department.

 While he was working in Wuhan, Zhou was the CCP's main contact person with the outside world, and worked hard to reverse the public perception of the Communists as a "bandit organization".
 Zhou established and maintained contacts with over forty foreign journalists and writers, including Edgar Snow, Agnes Smedley, Anna Louise Strong and Rewi Alley, many of whom became sympathetic to the Communist cause and wrote about their sympathies in foreign publications.
 In sympathy with his efforts to promote the CCP to the outside world, Zhou arranged for a Canadian medical team, headed by Norman Bethune, to travel to Yan'an, and assisted the Dutch film director Joris Ivens in producing a documentary, 400 Million People.